-- 1. The purpose of allowances is to provide applicants with approved alternative methods to receive mentoring or supervision of their prerequisite experience hours.
+1. The purpose of allowances is to provide applicants with approved alternative methods to receive mentoring or supervision of their prerequisite experience hours.
 PATH Intl. recognizes that some applicants may be located in areas where PATH Intl.
 Certified Professionals are sparse or largely unavailable to provide supervision or mentoring.
 In certain cases where applicants do not have the opportunity to work with PATH Intl.
+Certified Professionals in their vicinity, PATH Intl. will consider granting special allowances for applicants to fulfill the requirements for prerequisite experience hours.

+Visit the resources section of the PATH Intl. website to download the reasonable accommodations policies for certification.

-Certified Professionals in their vicinity, PATH Intl. will consider granting special allowances for applicants to fulfill the requirements for prerequisite experience hours. - 2.
-The following are acceptable, though not the only possible, parameters for requesting allowances: - Applicant is located in an area where the nearest qualified PATH Intl.
+- 2. The following are acceptable, though not the only possible, parameters for requesting allowances: - Applicant is located in an area where the nearest qualified PATH Intl.
 Certified Professional is three or more hours away from them, one way. - Applicant does not have personal means of transportation and cannot reach the nearest qualified PATH Intl.
 Certified Professional via public transportation. - Applicant has a conflict of interest with the PATH Intl.
 Certified Professional(s) within a three-hour radius of them. - Applicant wishes to supplement the mentoring or supervision provided by a PATH Intl.
 Certified Professional near them with mentoring or supervision by a more experienced PATH Intl.
 Certified Professional located three or more hours away, one way. - 3.
 Acceptable allowances may include things such as, but not limited to: - Long distance supervision - Real-time virtual/streaming supervision - Video supervision (via recordings, not in real-time)